MapleWheels/RoR2_QoLChanges/Thunderstore/Releases/0.2.6/README.md

 	- *Completed*: Special: Healing Station Beacon radius increases by 1.25 per level (vanilla size = 10).
 	- *Planned*: Special: Shock Field Beacon buffs (TBA).
 	- *Planned*: M2/Secondary: Tazer Gun buffs (TBA).

-- Commando:
-	- *Completed*: Commando's Grenades (R/Special) now stick when they land instead of bouncing.
-	- *Completed*: Commando's Grenades' damage multiplier changed **from 400% to 800%**.

 - Engineer: The Best Class
 	- *Completed*: Carbonizer Turrets walking speed is set at Engineer's sprinting speed. **Note** Sprinting is used conservatively by the AI Director to help the turrets catch up to the player and cannot attack while sprinting.